YunongPan/swin_gui/README.md

     pip install -r requirements/build.txt
     python setup.py develop
     ```
 5. If there is a KeyError: 'SwinTransformer is not in the models registry'.
-Please reinstall mmdetection.
+You may try reinstalling mmdetection to solve it.
     ```
     conda activate swin
     cd swin_gui